InfiniTimeOrg/InfiniTime/doc/gettingStarted/Applications.md

 ### InfiniDice
 ![InfiniDice UI](/doc/gettingStarted/AppsScreenshots/Dice.png)
-- This app is not in InfiniTime 1.14.
 - Ajust the count to change the number of dice.
 - Ajust the sides to change the number of sides.
 - Press the button at the bottom to roll.